liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

-**Note:** You can identify available indexed fields by enabling the Search portlet's *Display Results in Document Form* configuration setting and then expanding individual results by clicking the [+] to the left of their titles.
+**Note:** You can identify available indexed fields by enabling the Search portlet's *Display Results in Document Form* configuration setting and then expanding individual results by clicking the *+* symbol to the left of their titles.

 **"label":** This field takes a string value and represents the language key that is used for localizing the title of the facet when it's rendered.